12 releases

 > edit example-entry

-# this will open the entry in $EDITOR
+# this will open the entry in a built-in editor

 The name of each password entry can be arbitrary text, which allows you to group the passwords however you like.
 Password entries can also contain arbitrary text and have no pre-defined layout.
 The only exception is for lines starting with the special domain:, username:, and password: prefixes.
 When present, these prefixes are used when generating a new password or copying it to the clipboard.
 For example: